There’s this beautiful concept that Jonathan Hsu, from Tribe Capital, wrote down some time ago and stuck with me.

 - you confront those numbers with the numbers of previous and following cohorts, to see if your product is getting better or not over time, especially after rolling out important features.

-Growth Accounting for keeping Growth Model and Business Model aligned
+Keep Growth Model and Business Model aligned

 It’s a very delicate balancing effort, but a structured framework like this can make a difference when strategising over feature roadmap, growth model and revenue streams.